theambidextrousboy/evrythng-java-sdk/README.md

 ## Working with the wrapper for Android projects

 You can also use the wrapper for your Android applications as it compiles on the Dalvik virtual machine!
-To get started get the latest `.jar` from the [Downloads](https://github.com/evrythng/evrythng-java-wrapper/downloads) section and adding it to your Android project's libraries.
+To get started get the latest `.jar` [here](https://s3.amazonaws.com/evrythng-public/evrythng-java-wrapper-1.0.0-jar-with-dependencies.jar) and add it to your Android project's libraries.
 Make sure that the wrapper library is exported to your final Android application.

 To get you started with Android and EVRYTHNG have a look at the [FreezeMe](https://github.com/webofthings/FreezeMe) sample app.
 It is a freezer management application using QR codes, NFC tags and the EVRYTHNG API.